 Add chopped onions and cook until they turn golden brown.

-Stir in chana masala powder, salt, Kashmiri chilli powder, amchur, anardana, and reserved chana water.
+Stir in chana masala powder, salt, Kashmiri chilli powder, amchur, anardana, and little reserved chana water.
 Mix well.

 Add the ground tomatoes and cook until oil begins to separate from the masala.